-Apply some petroleum jelly on the insoles of the shoes.
-Just smear a thin layer of petroleum jelly such as a Vaseline under the insole of the sole.
+Apply some petroleum jelly to the insoles of the shoes.
+Just smear a thin layer of petroleum jelly such as Vaseline under the insole of the sole.
 This will fix the squeaky noise on the shoes.

 7. Throw the shoes on the Dryer

 Throw your shoes into the dryer.
 It might sound dumb but trust me it works.
 If there is water trapped in the shoes that would cause the shoes to squeak.
 The dryer will make sure the trapped water is dried.